-(2) The retailer must include amounts billed for goods and services (other than the sale and supply of energy) in a separate bill or as a separate item in an energy bill.
+- (2) The retailer must include amounts billed for goods and services (other than the sale and supply of energy) in a separate bill or as a separate item in an energy bill. - (3) Application of this clause to standard retail contracts

-This clause applies in relation to market retail contracts, except with respect to subclause 25(1)(nn).
+This clause applies in relation to market retail contracts, except with respect to subclause 25(1)25(1)(nn).